 I learned some surprising facts about my soil when I sent in a sample.
 Most important, I learned that my soil already has a ton of everything, except iron.
 Without iron, the plants weren’t able to absorb the abundance of available nutrients.
 Adding fertilizer would have been a complete waste of time and money.
 Instead, because I had the knowledge, I was able to apply a foliar (leaf) spray of iron and my garden plants had access to everything they needed!
 So, get your soil tested before adding anything.

 If you are like me and prefer a more natural approach, use compost instead of fertilizer.
 Since I raise chickens, composting is even more effective.
-Chicken poop is super high in nitrogen, and practically anyone can raise hens or build compost.
+Chicken poop is high in nitrogen, and practically anyone can raise hens or build compost.
 Yard and kitchen scraps that would normally end up in landfills can be transformed into nutrient rich compost that that also improves soil structure.
-For more information about composting, take a look at this tip sheet.

 For a hysterical read about the effects of too much fertilizer, check out Don Mitchell’s Moving/Living/Growing Up Country series.